Edificio España: History

-Since April 2022, the Edificio España houses the Zara flagship store in Spain.
+Since April 2022, the Edificio España houses the main Zara flagship store in Spain.
 The new Zara together with Stradivarius add up to a total of 9,000 square meters of surface area.
 It is presumably the company's largest store in the world to date.

+Municipal support for the rehabilitation

+On 1 June 2017, the Murcian Baraka Group acquired the Edificio España from the Chinese conglomerate Dalian Wanda and transferred it the same day to RIU Hotels.
+The hotel chain announced a total estimated investment of between €380 million and €400 million for the purchase and renovation.
+The following day, the Mayor of Madrid, Manuela Carmena, described the operation as "excellent" and stated that she had spoken that morning with executive Carmen Riu, who conveyed her "enthusiasm" for the project.
+In the same statement, the municipal delegate for Sustainable Urban Development indicated that the consolidation works permit was in effect.

 In popular culture

 The building is depicted in 1984 movie The Hit.
 A part of it is shot in an apartment in the nearby Torre de Madrid, from which the Edifico España is well visible.

 In 2007 documentary filmmaker Víctor Moreno began "filming over 200 workers, mostly immigrants from all over the world, hired to demolish the interior" of the building with the approval of the building's then owner, Banco Santander.
 However, the bank reversed its position without explanation and blocked its release in Spain for 15 months.
 Despite the ban, the documentary was shown at the San Sebastián International Film Festival, Buenos Aires International Festival of Independent Cinema, and Doclisboa.
 It was eventually released in the movies in Spain in 2014.